fractaldotbox/ddevkit/README.md

 ## Design principles
 - 🔻 Minimized dependencies, familiar techstack.
 No `ethers` by default, all in `viem` `wagmi` `permissionless` `radix` `tailwindcss`, user controls the rest.
 - 🏎 Optimized and SSR ready.
-Unified data fetching with unopionated data source.
+Unified data fetching with unopionated data source, minimized JS
 - 🤌 Small.
 Faster for both user and ci.
 Cheaper to store.
 - 🔒 Secure.
 No dynamic script loading.
 Audited dependencies (TODO)
 - 🕊️ Censorship Resistant.
 Take explicit control on asset gateway and trust assumptions